biola/chef-cookbooks/README.md

+## Deprecation Warning

+This repository has been deprecated in favor of individual cookbook repositories at the [top level Biola github org.](https://github.com/biola)

+### Git submodules

 **NOTE:** This repository of cookbooks makes heavy use of git submodules, and their upstream URLs may change unexpectedly (e.g., when they are forked).
 It is advised to perform a `git submodule sync` after